George Glander

 Biography

 George Glander grew up in Minnesota and attended Carleton College.
-He earned his doctorate from the University of Wisconsin - Madison, and did a post-doctoral fellowship at Indiana University.
-He taught for five years at Clarion University of Penn. prior to joining the faculty at Stetson University.
+He earned his doctorate from the University of Wisconsin-Madison and did a post-doctoral fellowship at Indiana University.
+He taught for five years at Clarion University of Pennsylvania prior to joining the faculty at Stetson University.
 His area of research is low-energy electron diffraction (LEED), which harnesses the wave nature of the electron to investigate how the atoms at the surface of a crystal arrange themselves.
-Much of his research has involved examining the atomic structures that are formed when a single atomic layer of a metal is deposited on a silicon crystal.
-This work is of interest to the semiconductor industry because the electrical properties of the metal-semiconductor junction are largely determined by the first atomic layer of metal.
+In addition to teaching physics courses, Glander, PhD, serves as a Senior Associate Dean in the College of Arts and Sciences.

 More About George Glander